eugenp/tutorials/parent-boot-performance/README.md

-This is a parent module for all projects using Spring Boot 2.2.
+This is a parent module for projects taht want to take advantage of the performance improvements introduced in Spring Boot from version 2.2.